 The contraceptive patch (Picture 1) is a birth control that looks like a small bandage.
-The patch contains estrogen and progestin which are much like the hormones that are naturally made in a woman’s body.
+The patch contains estrogen and progestin.
+These are like the hormones made naturally in your body.
 The patch prevents pregnancy by stopping the egg from being released from the ovary.
 The patch also changes cervical mucus to keep sperm from reaching an egg.

-- 91 percent effective against pregnancy with typical use
+- 91% effective against pregnancy with typical use

 - Menstrual periods stay regular

 - Can decrease risk of uterine and ovarian cancer

 - Possible side effects include: breast tenderness, nausea, irregular bleeding, headaches, and irritation or rash at the patch site.
 Many of these symptoms improve with time.

 - The patch may interact with certain antibiotics, anti-seizure, and HIV medicines.

 - The patch may not work as well for people who weigh more than 198 lbs.

 - Place the patch directly onto your skin.
 It can go on one of these places: on the upper arm, shoulder, upper back, abdomen, hip, or buttock.
 One patch lasts for 1 week.
 After 1 week, take off the old patch, and then put a new one onto a different spot on your body.
 You do this once a week for 3 weeks.
 The 4th week you do not wear a patch, and you have your period.